 Jeffrey Marx did not take long to establish himself in the writing world.
 In 1986, at the age of 23, he became the youngest-ever winner of the Pulitzer Prize for investigative reporting.
 Then came other journalism awards – including the National Headliner and the Green Eyeshade – and Marx's first magazine project landed his work on the cover of Sports Illustrated.

-Since then, Marx has written five books, including the New York Times bestsellers Season of Life (2004, Simon & Schuster) and The Long Snapper (2009, HarperCollins).
+Since then, Marx has written six books, including the New York Times bestsellers Season of Life (2004, Simon & Schuster) and The Long Snapper (2009, HarperCollins).
 He has also contributed to countless newspapers and magazines throughout the world.

 More than anything else, though, he enjoys taking the most powerful messages of his work and sharing them with live audiences.
 In the last few years alone, Marx has been the featured speaker for more than 100 events hosted by schools, corporations, community groups, and faith-based organizations.